 Flu complications are unlikely to resolve on their own, and they can be a medical emergency.
 They may require a person to stay in the hospital.
 It can be weeks or even months before a person recovers from serious flu complications.

-Unlike the cold and other viruses, which present gradually, flu symptoms tend to appear suddenly.
-Within a few hours, a person may transition from feeling fine to having a fever and other symptoms.
+Unlike the cold and other viruses, which present gradually, flu symptoms tend to

 A high fever occurs more commonly with the flu than with a cold, and it often appears before other symptoms.